-You can read more about how Power uses SoftLedger or stick with us as we explain why SoftLedger is uniquely designed to help banks improve their accounting processes.
+You can read more about how Power uses SoftLedger or stick with us as we explain why SoftLedger’s accounting software is uniquely designed to help banks improve their accounting processes.

 There are usually two different camps when it comes to multi-entity consolidation:

-Either way, there’s some friction at the end of the month, and you never really have an accurate picture of your current financial status.
+Either way, there’s some friction at the end of the month, therefore you never really have an accurate picture of your current financial status.